strangrjrjr/ruby-project-alt-guidelines-seattle-web-030920/README.md

   * Quit is not case sensitive.
 * Missions require a name, rocket, astronaut, and manager.
   * The user will create the mission name, and select a rocket and crew from those available.
+  * If no rockets or crew are available, mission creation fails.
-  * The user can automatically generate missions if they desire.
+  * The user can automatically generate missions if they desire, but missions are still bound by existing constraints on crew and rockets.
   * TEENMOMs will update the mission status based on its success or failure.
   * In the event of adverse conditions, missions can be aborted.
   * Once a mission status is updated, the crew and rockets return to the queue for future missions.